WAIT2024/WAIT2024.github.io/call.markdown

 **Recommended Format**: [easychair.cls](https://easychair.org/publications/easychair.zip)

 **Important Dates:**
-- Abstract Submission Deadline: 15 May (**However, we still accept abstracts, please reach out to the organizers.**).
+- Abstract Submission Deadline: 15 May (**However, we still accept abstracts, please reach out to the organizers**).
 - Notification of Acceptance: 1 June.

 **Workshop Format:** The workshop will feature in-depth tutorials, talks by leading experts, and a panel discussion for interactive dialogue.
 It is an ideal setting for networking, collaboration, and gaining new insights into the challenges and opportunities in automated theorem